These sites are intended for healthcare professionals only

 Heart failure management is one of the most costly disease states in the world.

-Keywords: Quadripolar, pacemaker, CRT, cardiac resynchronization, therapy, ICD, Implantable Cardioverter Defibrillator, Sudden Cardiac Arrest, ventricular arrhythmias, renal denervation, EnligHTN, defibrillator, irregular heartbeats, blood pressure, bradycardia, tachycardia
+Keywords: CardioMEMS, Quadripolar, MultiPoint pacing, MPP, heart failure, pulmonary artery pressure, CHAMPION trial, CRT pacemaker, CRT, cardiac resynchronization therapy, ICD, Implantable Cardioverter Defibrillator, Sudden Cardiac Arrest, ventricular arrhythmias, defibrillator, irregular heartbeats, blood pressure, bradycardia, tachycardia

-Parkinson’s, Dystonia and other neurological diseases take a devastating emotional and economic toll on patients and their families.
+Parkinson’s, Dystonia and other movement disorders take a devastating emotional and economic toll on patients and their families.

-Keywords: Deep Brain Stimulation, Parkinson's Disease, Peripheral Nerve Stimulation, Migraine, Brio, Libra, Eon Mini, neurostimulator
+Keywords: Deep Brain Stimulation, dystonia, Parkinson's Disease, Peripheral Nerve Stimulation, Brio, Libra

 Heart defects vary from congenital – with 40,000 children born each year in the U.S. with structural heart defects – to conditions that progress over time – aortic stenosis is the most commonly acquired valve disease in the world.